SoftwareHeritage/swh-deposit/README.md

 - Atom entry deposit:
   - 400 (bad request) if the request's body is empty (for creation only)

-### [3.2] Server uploads the content in a temporary location
+### [3|5|6.2] Server uploads the content in a temporary location

 Using an objstorage, the server stores the archive in a temporary location.
-It's temporary the time the deposit is completed (status becomes `ready`) and the injection finishes.
+It's deemed temporary the time the deposit is completed (status becomes `ready`) and the injection finishes.

-The server also stores requests' information in a database.
+The server also persists requests' information in a database.

 ### [4] Servers answers the client

-If everything went well, the server answers either with a 200, 201 or 204 response.
+If everything went well, the server answers either with a 200, 201 or 204 response (depending on the actual endpoint)

-A 'http 200' response is returned for GET endpoints.
+A `http 200` response is returned for GET endpoints.

-A 'http 201 Created' response is returned for POST endpoints.
+A `http 201 Created` response is returned for POST endpoints.
 The body holds the deposit receipt.
 The headers holds the EDIT-IRI in the Location header of the response.

-A 'http 204 No Content' response is returned for PUT, DELETE endpoints.
+A `http 204 No Content` response is returned for PUT, DELETE endpoints.

 If something went wrong, the server answers with one of the [error status code and associated message mentioned](#possible errors)).